loopmediagroup/es-alchemy/README.md

 Type: `string`<br>
 Required.

-Defines the model that is used for the node.
+Model that is used for the node.

 To indicate that an array of models should be used for this node, append `[]` to the model name.